 The results of the board and committee evaluations were discussed by the board and each respective committee and a series of action points were agreed.

-The Non-Executive Directors, led by the Senior Independent Director, are responsible for the performance evaluation of the chairman.
-In 2021, the senior independent director met with the non-executive directors and, separately, the executive directors to gather feedback to provide to the Chairman on his performance.
+The Non-Executive Directors, led by the Senior Independent Director, are responsible for the performance evaluation of the chair.
+In 2021, the senior independent director met with the non-executive directors and, separately, the executive directors to gather feedback to provide to the Chair on his performance.